josephca/sample.async.servletnio/README.md

 2. Copy Git repo url by finding the textbox under " HTTPS clone URL" at the top of this page, and select "Copy to clipboard"
 3. In the Git repositories view, select the hyperlink "Clone a Git repository"
 4. The git repo url should already be filled in.
 Select "Next "-> "Next" -> "Finish"
-5. The "sample.async.websockets [master]" repo should appear in the view
+5. The "sample.async.servletnio [master]" repo should appear in the view

 #### Import Gradle projects into WDT

 This assumes you have the Gradle IDE tools installed into Eclipse.

-1. In the Git Repository view, expand the websocket repo to see the "Working Directory" folder
+1. In the Git Repository view, expand the sample.async.servletnio repo to see the "Working Directory" folder
 2. Right-click on this folder, and select *Copy path to Clipboard*
 3. Select menu *File -> Import -> Gradle -> Gradle Project*
 4. In the Root folder textbox, Paste in the repository directory.
 5. Click *Build Model*
 6. Select all the projects (there should be three) and click *Finish*
-7. This will create 3 projects in Eclipse: async-websocket, async-websocket-application, and async-websocket-wlpcfg
+7. This will create 3 projects in Eclipse: sample.async-servletnio, async-servlet-nio-application, and async-servlet-nio-wlpcfg

 #### Import Maven projects into WDT

-1. In the Git Repository view, expand the websocket repo to see the "Working Directory" folder
+1. In the Git Repository view, expand the sample.async.servletnio repo to see the "Working Directory" folder
 2. Right-click on this folder, and select "Copy path to Clipboard"
 3. Select menu "File" -> "Import" -> Maven -> "Existing Maven Projects"
 4. In the Root Directory textbox, Paste in the repository directory.